music literature movies Index About

 -fromPretty Bird

 It was all about me.
-Surprise, surprise.
-Me, me, me.
-The surprise stemmed from where I was at when the CD came my why: in the headlights of winter, 5 to 10 inches more by morning.
+Ha!
+No surprise there!
+Me, me, me!
+Nevertheless, it stemmed more from where I was at when the CD came my way than anything having to do with the music itself, per se.
+(For the record, I was in the headlights of winter, with 5 to 10 inches more snow headed this way by morning.)

 “Now he’s living in the woods